1908 Messina earthquake: Earthquake

 A young doctor who escaped with his life later recounted that "the profound silence was broken by an extraordinary noise like the bursting of a thousand bombs, followed by a rushing and torrential rain."
 Then he heard a "sinister whistling sound" which he likened to "a thousand red hot irons hissing in the water."
-Other survivors reported that there were three separate and different movements during the 37 second mainshock: the first shaking backwards and forwards, the second thrusting violently upwards, with the third moving in a circular motion.
+Other survivors reported that there were three separate and different movements during the 37-second main shock: the first shaking backwards and forwards, the second thrusting violently upwards, with the third moving in a circular motion.
 Most accounts concur that it was the second upwards motion that caused the widespread destruction in Messina; the accompanying noise described as having been "exactly like that made by a fast train in a tunnel".